 Frequent Asked QuestionsWhat brand of tyres do Suzuki use?

-Suzuki tyre sizes differ between the model of car.
-For example, the Suzuki Swift has tyre size options of 185/60 R15 and 185/55 R16.
-If you are unsure on your car's tyre size, enter your registration at Blackcircles.com online today.
+Suzuki tyre sizes differ between the models of car.
+Tyre sizes can range from 175/60 R14 to 225/60 R18.
+If you are unsure on your car's tyre size, enter your registration at Blackcircles.com today.

 In some cases, Suzuki will have run flat tyres as original equipment (OE).
 This will depend on the model chosen by Suzuki to be fitted with run flat tyres.
 If you are unsure on your specific Suzuki model being fitted with run flat tyres, check your vehicle handbook.
 Also, if searching for new tyres for your Suzuki, we recommend to enter your vehicle registration on our website homepage, where tyre models and sizes will be displayed for your specific Suzuki model.